milk-cocoa/Milkcocoa_Arduino_SDK/README.md

 Milkcocoa Arduino SDK
 =====

-[Milkcocoa](https://mlkcca.com/) SDK for Arduino & ESP8266.
+[Milkcocoa](https://mlkcca.com/) SDK for Arduino with ESP8266(use AT).

-Works with the ESP8266 Arduino platforms, and anything that supports Arduino's Client interface.
+Works with Arduino M0 & M0 pro with ESP8266.

 ## How To Use